andrew-womeldorf/connect-boilerplate/README.md

 # Connect RPC API Boilerplate

 This is a boilerplate repository for building Go APIs using [Connect RPC](https://connectrpc.com/) and [Buf](https://buf.build/).
 It demonstrates a protocol-first development approach where all interactions with the system are driven through protobuf service definitions.

 ## Architecture Philosophy

-**Protocol-First Development**: This boilerplate enforces that all access to business logic and data must flow through the protobuf-defined service interface.
+**Schema-First Development**: This boilerplate enforces that all access to business logic and data must flow through the protobuf-defined service interface.
 There are no direct paths to business logic or database operations outside of what's explicitly defined in the `.proto` files.

 This approach ensures:
 - **API Contract Clarity**: The protobuf definitions serve as the single source of truth for what the API can do
 - **Type Safety**: All data structures and service methods are strongly typed
 - **Multi-Language Support**: Connect RPC works with any language that supports protobuf
 - **Backwards Compatibility**: Changes to the API can be validated for breaking changes using buf

 ## Getting Started

 ### First-Time Setup (Required)

 **IMPORTANT**: If you've copied or forked this repository, run the setup script **once** to rename the project:

 ```bash
 ./setup.sh your.domain.com/username/project-name